winglang/playground/apps/tour/src/tutorials/inflight/basic/05-tutorial.md

 We'll start with a simple example, and then uncover the benefits of this approach though it.

-The editor contains preflight code that adds a storage bucket and a cloud function to our app.
+The editor contains preflight code that adds a `cloud.Bucket` and a `cloud.Function` to our app.
 It also contains empty inflight code that runs whenever the function is invoked.

 Let's modify it to put a file in the bucket by pasting this code to line 8:
 ```wing